Corruption in the United States: 19th century

 In addition, political machines such as Tammany Hall, and their leaders such as Boss Tweed were found to be smuggling millions of public dollars from taxpayers into the pockets of Tammany fellows.
 They also gave jobs out to those who supported Tammany as opposed to those who had merit, and habitually double-registered people to vote in elections by giving them different haircuts.
+Southern political machines used violence, bribery, and other means to commit election fraud against challengers such as the Populist Party and maintain Democratic Party dominance.

 One researcher contends that in the late 19th and early 20th centuries, corruption in the wealthy, industrialized United States in some ways resembled corruption in impoverished developing nations today.
 Political machines manipulated voters to place candidates in power loyal to the machines.
 Public offices were sold for money or political support.
 Private interests bribed government officials in exchange for special treatment.
 However, unlike many developing countries today, the United States had a free press, an honest federal judiciary, and citizen activists who led the reaction against corruption in the early 20th century.
-Too, the United States did not struggle against widespread poverty as well as corruption, and the executive branch of the federal government never descended to the levels of kleptocracy seen in some developing countries today.
+The United States also did not have to struggle against widespread poverty in addition to corruption, and the executive branch of the federal government never descended to the levels of kleptocracy seen in some developing countries today.